xtrmil/retro-computer-store/README.md

 This project consists of a fictional computer store, employment and bank.

 You can earn money by clicking the work button, and borrow money from the bank with the lending button.

-The money in Bank balance can be used to buy laptops.
+The money in your Bank balance can be used to buy laptops.

 ## How to use